wexlfu/The_Paradise_Trap/story.md

 	* Establish boat mechanics and first outlaw army.
 	* (M:1) don't lose a man to the ice

-* Balur commits mutiny and escapes with the strongbox after being thrown overboard, rescued by a friendly merfolk (S:1, C:1, D:1)
+* Balur commits mutiny and escapes with the strongbox after being thrown overboard (rescued by a friendly merfolk) (S:1, D:1)
 	* Establish his will to lead
 	* Hopes crushed after his boys all die
 	* But he's never been more driven for revenge
 	* Marooned on winter island with nobody around, starving to death.
 	* Captain Esoas will be a recurring villain, eventually dragon to the big bad
-	* Balur is a ladies' man, he woos the mermaid who rescues him
 	* Balur obtains the signet ring of Aldril, being sent on the *Covenant* to Glamdrol for the lieutenant force of Aldril.

+## Cashing Out

 * Elensefar under blockade, Carewell arrives unknowingly and Elensefar can mount a counterattack from land while Carewell arrives by sea.
-(S:1)
+(S:1, D:1)
 	* Introduce naval combat.
 	* John plays the hero, Martin is the straight man
 	* Introduce Segreth's forces, Lord Bors talks after victory
-	* A battle of attrition - kill enemy leaders (M:1) OR kill X enemy units

-* Same map as before, but now Baylwa's fleet is coming in from the south.
-(S:1)
-	* Must defend the Miss Fortune until she is ready to sail, then flee.
+* Island battle vs Baylwa's fleet (S:1, D:1)
 	* Establishes Martin's calm, cool, collected demeanor.
 	* John gives slightest hint that maybe this is too much.
 	* Generally down about not being able to cash out.
-	* Lord Bors holds the line.

-* Island battle.
-(S:1)
 	* Hold them off and weigh anchor in a safe place until the storm Martin spotted blows the enemy away.
 	* Must defend the only sheltered spot on the cove.
 	* Balur joins the crew half-starved, but having found some Undead Pirate Gold (undead pirates included).